My Twitter profile really defines me in a nutshell: “follower of Jesus, wife to my farmer, mommy to 4 little ones, connoisseur of words & code.”

-First and foremost I’m my farmer’s wife, and mommy to our two daughters and one little son.
+First and foremost I’m my farmer’s wife, and mommy to our three daughters and one son.
 But I also help out with aspects of the family farm and business.

 I trick myself into thinking PHP and HTML is relaxing so that I do it in my spare time to earn a bit of money.

 I like to think my camera sometimes captures 1,000 words in just one click.